-alertingType - One of the alerting types.
-The corresponding alertingUrl can be used to access the data corresponding to the type of alerting metadata fragment indicated.

-- alertingUrl A fully-qualified URL that can be used by the Broadcaster Application, for example in an XHR request, to retrieve the current broadcast alerting metadata for the associated alertingType.
-Alerting is delivered in XML fragments whose syntax is defined in A/331 [1]. - receiveTime The date and time the alerting fragment was received.
-This value shall be provided when the object is "OSN".
-(Note: The OnscreenMessageNotification element includes a KeepScreenClear@notificationDuration attribute which is the duration of the KeepScreenClear message starting from the time the OSN was received.
+- alertingType One of the alerting types.
+The corresponding alertingUrl can be used to access the data corresponding to the type of alerting metadata fragment indicated. - alertingUrl A fully-qualified URL that can be used by the Broadcaster Application, for example in an XHR request, to retrieve the current broadcast alerting metadata for the associated alertingType.
+Alerting is delivered in XML fragments whose syntax is defined in A/331 [1]. - when the object is "OSN".
+(Note: The onscreenMessageNotification element includes a KeepScreenClear@notificationDuration attribute which is the duration of the KeepScreenClear message starting from the time the OSN was received.
 Thus, the time the OSN was received is necessary for the Broadcaster Application to fully utilize the OSN information.)
-The xs:dateTime XML data type shall be formatted as defined in the W3C XML Schema [27]. - filteredEventList Provides a list of AEA events that have been filtered by the Receiver.
+The xs:dateTime XML data type shall be formatted as defined in the W3C XML Schema [28]. - FilteredEventList Provides a list of AEA events that have been filtered by the Receiver.
 The Receiver may elect to filter an event for a variety of reasons based on user preferences, location or some other criteria.
 If an AEA event is filtered, the corresponding AEAT.AEA@aeaId shall appear in the filteredEventList property.
 If an AEA event is not filtered, the corresponding AEAT.AEA@aeaId shall not appear in the list.
 An empty or absent filteredEventList indicates that no events have been filtered by the Receiver.
-This property is only applicable when the alertingType is "AEAT". - aeaId The AEAT.AEA@aeaId of an AEA event that has been filtered by the Receiver.
+This property is only applicable when the alertingType is "AEAT". - aeald The AEAT.AEA@aeald of an AEA event that has been filtered by the Receiver.
 See the previous description of the filteredEventList property for the usage of this property.